 To get onto the EA's structured Engineering Graduate Programme, completed over the course of three to four years, you'll need a Masters in civil, electrical or mechanical engineering.
 On the programme you'll develop relevant skills and capabilities in many areas, including project management, asset management, planning, design and site supervision.
 Following this path can lead to chartered engineer status.

 The MSc Hydrology and Water Management at Newcastle University contains a strong FRM component, which can be selected as a specialist pathway, with the programme informed by scientific and mathematical understanding of the processes of rainfall, rivers, coasts and catchments.

 The Masters course addresses practical issues, including planning, design, flood forecasting and warning and options for defence and risk management.
 The professional training encompasses hydrology, hydraulics, mathematics and computer modelling as well as a strong overall context of the changing environment, with modules addressing climate change, the water industry and river basin management.

 As well as taking up positions with the EA, graduates also go on to work in the UK and internationally for engineering consultancies, local and regional government, and environmental companies, with some choosing to embark on further academic study.

 As you develop your career, guidance and training is available from industry organisations such as the Institution of Civil Engineers (ICE), Royal Institution of Chartered Surveyors (RICS) and the Chartered Institution of Water and Environmental Management (CIWEM).

-For instance ICE, which has over 92,000 global members, is an organisation dedicated to supporting civil engineers and technicians through the award of professional qualifications, industry training, knowledge-sharing and networking.
+For instance, ICE, which has more than 95,000 members around the world, is an organisation dedicated to supporting civil engineers and technicians through the award of professional qualifications, industry training, knowledge-sharing and networking.

-To find out more about this profession, get some tips on becoming a civil engineer.
+To learn more about entering the profession, get some tips on becoming a civil engineer.